JunoNode/juno/docs/SIGNALS.md

 # Signal Reference

-Juno surfaces alerts with calm priority — here’s what each type means:
+Juno surfaces real-time on-chain events through lightweight signal logic.
+Each signal is assigned a risk level and confidence score, letting you triage the chain without noise.

+---

+## Signal Types

+These are the core signal types currently surfaced:

-- `token_mintable`: Token contract allows minting
+- `token_mintable`: Contract allows further token minting: inflation risk.
-- `trading_paused`: Transfers frozen or blocked
+- `trading_paused`: Transfers frozen or disabled: exit risk.
-- `new_liquidity`: Token just received LP on Solana DEX
+- `new_liquidity`: LP was added recently: likely a fresh launch.
-- `wallet_activity_spike`: Tracked address shows burst in transactions
+- `wallet_activity_spike`: Tracked wallet has a sudden burst in transactions.

-Each signal is scored and surfaced based on risk logic.
+All signals are scored and filtered before surfacing, using context-aware rules.

+---

 ## Signal Severity Levels

+Juno ranks signals by severity to control urgency:

-- **Level 3** — Paused Trading (Critical, may block exits)
+- **Level 3 — High**
+  `trading_paused`: Critical.
+May prevent exits or signal rug attempts.

-- **Level 2** — Mintable Token (Medium risk, needs watching)
+- **Level 2 — Medium**
+  `token_mintable`: Token is mintable, could lead to dilution or abuse.

-- **Level 1** — Wallet Activity / New Launch (Informational)
+- **Level 1 — Low**

-Used to prioritize what Juno surfaces calmly vs urgently.
+  `wallet_activity_spike`, `new_liquidity`: Informational.
+Requires context.

+These levels help Juno surface high-risk events with priority, while keeping ambient signals visible but low-pressure.

+---

-## Signal Confidence Scoring
+## Confidence Scoring

-Each signal includes a `confidenceScore` between 0 and 1, based on:
+Each signal includes a `confidenceScore` between `0.00` and `1.00`, based on:

-- **Wallet Age**: Older wallets are typically more reliable.
+- **Wallet Age** — Older wallets carry stronger weight.
-- **Volume**: Signals with higher USD volume are stronger.
+- **USD Volume** — Higher transaction volume = higher confidence.
-- **Signal Type**: Some signal types carry more predictive weight.
+- **Signal Type** — Some signals are naturally more predictive.
-- **Historical Accuracy**: If tracked, past signal success influences scoring.
+- **Historical Accuracy** — (Planned) Juno will track past outcomes to tune signal trust.
-- **Direction**: Buy vs sell biases the output slightly.

-Use this score to filter or rank signals before executing or displaying them.
+- **Direction** — Bias applied based on buy/sell flow.

+Use confidence scores to:

+- Visually rank severity (`0.85+` = high confidence)
+- Filter low-quality signals
+- Pipe into downstream automation models

+---